 - NZ College of Clinical Psychologists (NZCCP)

 - (04) 801 6088 - firstname.lastname@example.org - www.nzccp.co.nz

 What are the chances of getting a job?

-- global demand for clinical psychologists is high.
+High demand for psychologists

 Types of employers varied